 500 Casa Del Noyo, Fort Bragg (about 10 miles north of Mendocino)

 Noyo Harbor Inn is a beautiful hotel that has spacious accommodations and suites for families.
 Perched above the Fort Bragg Port, the hotel is uniquely positioned in such a way that it has views of the working harbor and bridge on one side, and views of the river and boat docks on the other.
-A highlight was exploring the grounds, which has walking paths and flower-covered stairways that feel like you’re in a fairytale.
+A highlight was exploring the grounds, which has lovely paths and flower-covered stairways that make it feel like you’re in a fairytale.

 WHERE TO EAT in Mendocino & Fort Bragg